rackerlabs/docs-aws/docs/access-and-permissions/index.rst

    APIs, use one of the following options:

    - If the access is from a user's workstation, create an IAM user with access keys.
-   - If the access is from resources, such as EC2 instances, running at AWS, create an IAM instance role ().
+   - If the access is from resources, such as EC2 instances running at AWS, create an IAM instance role.

    **Note**: You do not manage directly-created IAM users or roles within the Fanatical Support for AWS user management system.
 Instead, you must modify